 - Keyword – Include the keyword at least once, preferably in one of the two headlines

 Try using your first headline to establish your brand and the value you can provide a user.
-Google recommends including your brand in your headline to increase CTR and brand recall.
+Google recommends including your brand name in your headline to increase CTR and brand recall.
 They also claim that using title case in your headline increases CTR.
 In the second headline, you can use a call-to-action that incorporates the value you established in the first headline.

 The above Autopilot ad anticipates the desire of every marketer: Higher growth at a lower spend.
 It follows up on that desire with a CTA that calls for them to “convert leads” which translates to growth.
-They use title case and include the brand as well.
+They use title case and include the brand name as well.
 The ad extensions add unique information and more context to the ad.

 Try to provide a complete, coherent thought in the description field.
 You have plenty of ad extensions available to list features and individual attributes, so use the description field for communication and persuasion rather than for calling out items.